LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 > `solve24("4878")` should return `(7-8/8)*4` or `4*(7-8/8)`

 There are more possible results than those two and my solution returns one that's different.
 I was afraid it would fail the tests, but the test accepts any expression that evaluates to 24, not just the two listed.
-I noted that test condition could be worded better, because it caused me some anxiety before I just went ahead and ran the tests anyway.
+I noted on the forums that test description could be worded better, because it caused me some anxiety before I just went ahead and ran the tests anyway.

 ## Solution explained